davlo199/MDFHPCode/README.md

 For the MDFHP model $p_i$ is computed in the script "PredCapMDFHP.m" with the input file "PredJapan.m" or "PredMat.m" for the Japan or Middle America Trench data sets respectively.

-Both models are compared to the empirical Poisson process in the script "MarkedIGPT.m" which is run by loading the output files from "PredCapETASMarked.m" or "PredCapMDFHP.m".
+Both models are compared to the empirical Poisson process in the script "MarkedIGPT.m" which can be run by loading the output files from "PredCapETASMarked.m" or "PredCapMDFHP.m".

 ## Miscellaneous and Plotting Scripts

 To create figures 1,2 and 3 use the script "RplotsMDFHP.R".

-To compute the expected number of offspring... **ACTUALLY INSERT!!!!!!!**
+Computation of the expected number of offspring (e.g. Equation 9) is done using the "ExpectedOffspring.m" script.

 ## Output files
 The "output" directory is split into three subdirectories: "Estimates","Resid" and "Pred" for the output files of the second run of the parameter estimation procedure, transformed residual processes and information gain outputs respectively.